aroberge/reeborg-world-creation/closures-and-the-decorator-pattern.md

 <function move>
 ```

 Using the `=` operator to assign our own name does not change anything about the original object, including its name.
-You can see this if you use this newly name copy of the original function
+You can see this if you use this newly named copy of the original function

 ```py
 >>> forward()  # see the robot moving forward